 The bill amends the West Virginia Commercial Feed Law by removing the sunset provisions that required an additional registration fee for permits to sell or market commercial pet food, which was set to expire on June 1, 2027, and June 30, 2027.
-This means that the additional fees of $50 for pet food in packages over 10 pounds and $35 for pet food in packages of 10 pounds and under will continue indefinitely.
-These fees are designated to be deposited into the West Virginia Spay Neuter Assistance Fund to support spay and neutering services provided by licensed veterinarians in the state.
+Specifically, it eliminates the requirement for an additional registration fee of $50 for pet food in packages over 10 pounds and $35 for pet food in packages of 10 pounds and under, which were to be deposited into the West Virginia Spay Neuter Assistance Fund.

 Committee Substitute: 19-14-5